OmarMiniesy/Notes/JavaScript/NodeJs/Express Framework.md

 ### Running Using [[Nodemon Module]]

-> Helps to quickly restard server without having to rerun the file.
+> Helps to quickly restart server without having to rerun the file.
 ```bash
 nodemon <file_name>
 ```